-Name, title, contact details (including postal address);
+- Business contact details such as name, title, contact details (including postal address);

-Invoicing and billing information;
+- Business invoicing and billing information;

-Expertise and details of services provided;
+- Business Expertise and details of services provided;

-Details of relevant communications for business development activities; and
+- Details of relevant communications for business development activities; and

-Customer records and transactions.
+- Business records and transactions.

 The personal data transferred may be disclosed only to the following recipients or categories of recipients:

-Data importer’s affiliates;
+- Data importer’s affiliates;

-Processors and third party providers performing services on behalf of the data importer (provided these have committed to the relevant data protection principles set out in this Agreement);
+- Processors and third party providers performing services on behalf of the data importer (provided these have committed to the relevant data protection principles set out in this Agreement);

-Regulatory bodies and auditors for statutory purposes;
+- Regulatory bodies and auditors for statutory purposes;

-Data importer’s partners.
+- Data importer’s partners; and